hth/receipt/documentation/tomcat/readme.md

     <Context unloadDelay="20000">

 ### Remove whitespaces
-If your servlet container doesn't support the JSP 2.1 trimDirectiveWhitespaces property, then you need to consult its JspServlet documentation for any initialization parameters.
+If your servlet container does not support the JSP 2.1 trimDirectiveWhitespaces property, then you need to consult its JspServlet documentation for any initialization parameters.
 In for example Tomcat, you can configure it as well by setting trimSpaces init-param to true in for JspServlet in Tomcat's /conf/web.xml: